clouetb/clouetb.github.io/posts/running-llama3-on-the-gpu-of-a-rk1-turing-pi.rst

 Now that the system part is working properly, install the Unity TVM compiler following the instructions on this page https://llm.mlc.ai/docs/install/tvm.html#install-tvm-unity.
 Choose build from source.
 I did not use Conda as presented but chose to setup a virtual environment.
 Make sure you enable OpenCL by adding  the directive *set(USE_OPENCL ON)* in your config.cmake file.

 Compilation of TVM can take a while, mine took roughly 30 minutes to compile.
 After compilation, the installable library is found in the *python* sub-directory.
-With the virtualenv activated, a simple *pip install .* should do the job.
+With the virtualenv activated, a simple *"pip install ."* should do the job.

 Install the https://llm.mlc.ai/docs/install/mlc_llm.html again, building from source and answering yes when asked if you want to build MLC-LLM with OpenCL support.
 The installation procedure is the same as for TVM.